pages-themes/minimal/pages/events/DMCM2020_subpages/DMCM2020submissiondetails.md

 ---

 ## Talks and poster presentations: submission details

+Go back to the [main page](https://disease-maps.org/DMCM2020)

+### For all

 Please check the planning of [talks](https://disease-maps.org/DMCM2020.html) and [poster sessions](https://disease-maps.org/DMCM2020posters) to find out when you are supposed to present and in what format, a talk or a poster.

-All poster presenters and speakers are asked to create their profiles on the [ZENODO platform](https://zenodo.org)
+All poster presenters and speakers are asked to create their profiles on the [ZENODO platform](https://zenodo.org).

 ### For poster presenters
 You need to prepare: